 Underneath the vest, Bond wears a taupe end-on-end shirt in a very fine cotton made by Frank Foster, and it has a spread collar, placket front stitched close to the centre and single-button cuffs.
 Bond’s brown flat front trousers have a straight leg leg and plain hems, and he wears them with a dark brown belt.
 Bond’s shoes are dark brown leather slip-ons.

 “So sorry to have ruined the line of your suit for nothing,” said Blofeld after his men tore the left shoulder of his suit jacket.
-This 3-piece suit from Diamonds Are Forever is made in a navy cloth with blue pinstripes, similar to Daniel Craig’s blue pinstripe suit in Quantum of Solace.
-The suit is cut and styled exactly the same as the black 3-piece suit that Bond wears earlier in the film, with natural shoulders and a clean chest.
-It has a 2-button front with wide lapels, straight pockets with wide flaps, 4-button cuffs and deep double vents.
+This Anthony Sinclair three-piece suit from Diamonds Are Forever is made in a navy cloth with blue chalk stripes, similar to Daniel Craig’s blue pinstripe suit in Quantum of Solace.
+The suit is cut and styled exactly the same as the black three-piece suit that Bond wears earlier in the film, with natural shoulders and a clean chest.
+It has a button two front with wide lapels, straight pockets with wide flaps, four-button cuffs and deep double vents.

-The waistcoat has a 6-button front with all the buttons fastened, though it is cut to allow it to be buttoned in that fashion.
+The waistcoat has a six-button front with all the buttons fastened, though it is cut to allow it to be buttoned in that fashion.
 The trousers have a darted front and plain bottoms.
-His sky blue cotton poplin shirt from Turnbull & Asser has a spread collar and 2-button turnback cuffs, but with only the first button fastened so the cuff rolls back over the second button.
+His sky blue cotton poplin shirt from Turnbull & Asser has a spread collar and two-button cocktail cuffs, but with only the first button fastened so the cuff rolls back over the second button.
 He ties his navy grenadine tie, which is a shade lighter than the suit, in a windsor knot.